 All costs must be specifically justified, and applicants must explain why such costs are required to achieve the aims of the research project.
 Applicants must also state clearly in the 'Justification for Resources' attachment of the Je-S form which costs in the proposal relate to international research organisations.
 Please note that international co-investigator salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the international research organisation.

 Objectives

-List the objectives of your research in order of priority.
+List the objectives of your proposal in order of priority.
+These should link directly to the aims, objectives and vision that are detailed in your case for support.
 (4000 character limit)

 Summary